blancpain/cv-generator/README.md

-# CV Generator
+# CV Generator 📄✨

-First project using React.
-Getting familiar with state, props and class based components.
+Welcome to the CV Generator, a dynamic and user-friendly CV generation tool.

+## TODOs
+- Mobile responsiveness

 ## [LIVE PREVIEW](https://blancpain.github.io/cv-generator/)

+Feel free to explore the live preview and/or clone for your portfolio.